6 Ways To Simplify Your Job Search

 Pick a Job Site (or Two) and Go Direct

 You don’t need to use every job site and social media site that is out there.
 Pick a few sites that give you good listings.
 It might take some trial and error to find out which sites have the best listings, but once you’ve found a couple that work for you ignore the rest.
-Here are ten of the best job sites to get you started.
+Here are five of the best job sites to get you started.

 Another time saver is to skip the middle person and go directly to the company websites of employers of interest.
 For large employers, you’ll be able to create an online profile you can use to apply for as many jobs as you want.
 With smaller companies, you may be able to find listings that aren’t listed elsewhere online.